MahinourAbdelgawad/pqc-cosmos/README.md

 We use this repo to keep track of all PRs & tasks.
 We use bounties to reward developers who complete these tasks.

+### Why PQC blockchains matter?

+Young people love crypto more than fiat.
+The adoption of crypto is accelerating.

+Blockchain technology is the backbone of crypto currencies and application.
+Therefore, securing blockchains means to secure trillions of assets as well as the entire next-gen decentralized financial system.

+Currently, most digital signature algorithms used on blockchain systems are not quantum-safe (e.g. elliptic curve cryptography).
+This is not a unsolvable problems as long as post-quantum cryptography can be adopted in time.
+However, in order to be completely ready for the upcoming quantum computers, there are significant amount of research, engineering, and logistics involved.
+PQC blockchain must be built before quantum computers scale.

+CosmosSDK is one of the most important open source tech stacks for building blockchains.
+Currently, there are hundreds of sovereign independent blockchains (Appchains) using CosmosSDK as their underlying framework.
+By creating a post-quantum version of CosmosSDK, we will enable all future appchain developers to create quantum-resistant blockchains.

+Now let's get to work!

 Below are the steps we will take to achieve this goal：

 ## Replace the existing signature algorithm in Tendermint/CometBFT